-Anna Belle (Boyd) Sears was born in 1861 and raised near Greenfield, Hancock County, IN, the adopted daughter of William E. and Maria J. (Bush) Boyd.
+Anna Belle (Boyd) Sears was born in March 1860/1861 and raised near Greenfield, Hancock County, IN, the adopted daughter of William E. and Maria J. (Bush) Boyd.

-Anna's sister, Ellen "Nellie" (Boyd) Mundelle, also raised by the Boyds, but the fate of a brother, Michael Thompson, is unknown.
+Anna's sister, Ellen "Nellie" (Boyd) Mundelle, also was raised by the Boyds, but the fate of a brother, Michael Thompson, is unknown.

 In 1880, when William was 25 and Annie 21, they resided with the Boyds on their farm northeast of Greenfield.

 The Greenfield Daily Reporter once said of William that he "lived in this county all his life, having been engaged at farming the greater part of the time."